holoviz/panel/doc/how_to/components/construct_panes.md

 ''')
 ```

-Alternatively, you can create a pane using the `pn.panel()` utility to automatically infer the pane type from the object being passed as the argument.
-This utility resolves the appropriate representation for an object by checking all Pane object types available and then ranking them by priority.
-For example, when passing a string there are many representations, but the PNG pane takes precedence if the string is a valid URL or local file path ending in ".png":
+Alternatively, you can create a pane using the `pn.panel()` utility to automatically infer the pane type from the object being passed as the argument:

 ```{pyodide}
 png = pn.panel('https://upload.wikimedia.org/wikipedia/commons/4/47/PNG_transparency_demonstration_1.png', width=500)